Applications of Bioinformatics and Proteomics/Genomics

 Summary: In this final course of BPG program students will be familiarized with the most advanced computational techniques, programs and databases used at the frontiers of biomedical sciences.
 Advanced applications will be covered in four broad areas: new bioinformatic tools, genomics, proteomics, and RNomics

-Grading: The course grade will be determined entirely by performance on projects assigned and graded by each instructor.
+Grading: The course grade will be determined entirely by performance on projects assigned and graded by each instructor (please see course syllabus at the link below for complete details).

 Instruction: The course is team-taught by faculty from The University of Toledo and Bowling Green State University, and all lectures are posted online.